Ciprian Cezar Tudorascu: Roles in Asia and the Middle East

-Between 2017 and 2020, Tudorascu worked at Shanghai JuJu Sports F.C. in China, where he was the Technical Director and Head Coach for boys' and girls' youth teams.
-He also lectured on youth sports development at Jiao Tong University and East China University, contributing to the development of football curricula for local schools and Chinese Football Association.
+Between 2017 and 2020, Tudorascu worked at Shanghai JuJu Sports F.C. in China, where he was the Technical Director and Head Coach for boys' and girls' youth teams. contributing to the development of football curricula for local schools and the Chinese Football Association.
 His contract was suspended in 2020 due to the COVID-19 pandemic.

 In 2021, he joined the Winners Football Club in Bahrain as an Academy Manager, where he developed a player development model for players aged 6 to 18 years old.
 He also coordinated football programs in partnership with local educational institutions, including the American School of Bahrain, American University of Bahrain and Ibn Khuldoon National School.

 In 2023, he was appointed Technical Director and Head Coach of the first team at Winners FC in Saudi Arabia.

 Under his leadership, the club competed in the Saudi Arabian Football Federation (4th division), finishing third in its inaugural season.